HuynhLeDacTai/PBL3/README.md

-# PBL3
-An app for selling shoes by C#
+An app for selling shoes by C# - VERSION 1.0